iloveponies/120-hour-epic-sax-marathon/p-p-p-pokerface.markdown

 13      K
 14      A

-So, for example, the Queen of Hearts is `"QH"` and the Ace of Spades is "AS".
+So, for example, the Queen of Hearts is `"QH"` and the Ace of Spades is `"AS"`.

 ## Rank and suit